Deer stones culture: Origin and purpose

 Steles of the Siberian Okunev culture (c.2700-1800 BCE), about one thousand years before the Deer stones culture.

 The origins of the art of the deer stones remain uncertain.
-According to current data, the art of the deer stones could be indirectly derived from an un-preserved tradition of Karasuk-related cultures, with possible antecedents in the depiction of human figures in the Yamnaya culture culture of the Western Steppes in the 2nd-1st millennium BCE, such as the Kernosivsky idol.
+According to current data, the art of the deer stones could be indirectly derived from an un-preserved tradition of Karasuk-related cultures, with possible antecedents in the depiction of human figures in the Yamnaya culture of the Western Steppes in the 2nd-1st millennium BCE, such as the Kernosivsky idol.
 Cimmerian stone stelae-Kurgan stelae may be part of the answer.
 The Siberian Okunev culture (2700-1800 BCE) also has a long tradition of totemic standing stones from the 3rd millennium BCE.

 The original artistic impulse for the classical deer stones may have to be found in the animals of the northern Siberian ecosystem and their representations in petroglyphic art, as far as the Neolithic.
 As explained by Jacobson: